dotnet/csharplang/proposals/params-span.md

 ### Array limits
 The compiler may use heuristics to determine when to fallback to heap allocation for the underlying data for spans.
-Experimentation should establish the limits we agree on.
+If heuristics are necessary, experimentation should establish the limits we agree on.

 ### Lowering approach
 Determine the particular approach used to lower `params` and array creation expressions to avoid heap allocation.